seth-git/atomicglobalmin/tags/pso1.3.1/readme.txt

 This creates an optimization file called LJ7_PSO.opt and transfers 100 structures to it from LJ7_PSO.res.
 To run the optimization file type "./pso LJ7_PSO.opt".
 After each set of 10 structures have been optimized, the program will update the LJ7_PSO.opt file until all structures have been optimized.

 Note that if you open an optimization file, it will say simulated annealing, particle swarm, or genetic algorithm at the top.
-This is because optimization files were originally designed to be used to perform a geometry optimization on the list of best structures after a simulated annealing, particle swarm, or genetic algorithm run.
+This is because optimization files were originally designed to perform a geometry optimization on the list of best structures after a simulated annealing, particle swarm, or genetic algorithm run.
 Now, they are more generally used to perform calculations on any list of chemical structures.
 For example, this program uses optimization files to perform bond rotational searches.
 Even though geometry optimization may or may not be used, the file type is still called an 'optimization' file.

 D. Obtaining results from output, resume, and optimization files

 After normal termination of a run, the program writes the best structure found to the output file.
 To open the output file, type "vim LJ7_PSO.out".
 When you are done, type ":q" and then the enter key.
 To obtain preliminary results from the resume file, open the resume file using the vim command.
 The top portion of the resume file contains parameters.
 Following these are chemical structures in the current population.
 Following these are the list of best structures found during the entire run.
 To search for this list, type "/Best" and then the enter key.
 When you are done viewing the list, type ":q" and then the enter key.
 The program can also export the structures from the resume or optimization file to a temporary file in a readable format.
 Note: the coordinates of units/molecules should never be read directly from a resume or optimization file as these require translation and rotation.
 To perform translation and rotation of the list of best structures into a readable format, type "./helper -t LJ7_PSO.res temp.txt".
 This also works for optimization files.
 Note that when using Gaussian, this program also saves the log files.

 E. Performing bond rotations using a deterministic, non-random search